Bird watching is a favorite pastime on the ranch and brings all of us so much joy.

-The old cottonwoods that canopy the house are perfect for nest builders and cavity dwellers.
+The old cottonwoods that canopy the house are perfect for tree nesters and cavity dwellers.

 These sights are carefully selected and are often out of sight.
 To see our feathered friends more clearly, we strategically place a couple of bird feeders off the deck of the ranch house for prime viewing.